Last Updated: 10/31/22 | October 31st, 2022

 The Full Moon Party Itself

 The party begins days before as people trickle onto the island.
 On the day of the party, you see people from the neighboring Ko Samui and Ko Tao and from other parts of the island adding to the crowd.
-You’ll see people start drinking in the afternoon and most people begin to head to the beach around 9pm.
+You’ll see people start drinking in the afternoon, and most people start heading to the beach around 9pm.

 Party Survival Tips

-Drugs: There are a lot of drugs here, especially during the full moon.
-All drugs are illegal in Thailand and punishable by time in some pretty bad prisons.
+1. Don’t do drugs – There are a lot of drugs here, especially during the full moon.
+Drugs are illegal in Thailand and punishable by time in some pretty bad prisons.
 Undercover police will try to sell you drugs only to arrest you.
 Locals will rat you out for a reward.
 Thais love to crack down on foreigners who are dumb enough to be doing drugs in the open.

-Wear footwear: Partying on the beach without footwear may seem like a good idea but as the night goes on, broken beer bottles and other sharp objects litter the beach.
+7. Wear footwear – Partying on the beach without footwear may seem fun, but as the night goes on, broken beer bottles and other sharp objects litter the beach.
 I’ve had many friends slice open their feet after stepping on a bottle.
-You are drunk, it’s dark, and you aren’t always looking where you are going.
-Avoid a foot injury and just wear something on your feet!
+You’re drunk, it’s dark, and you aren’t always looking where you are going.
+Avoid a foot injury and wear something on your feet!

 So party — but party smart.